Political abuse of psychiatry: China

-The WPA attempted to confine the problem by presenting it as Falung Gong issue and, at the same time, make the impression that the members of the movement were likely not mentally sound, that it was a sect which likely brainwashed its members, etc. There was even a diagnosis of 'qigong syndrome' which was used reflecting on the exercises practiced by Falung Gong.
+The WPA attempted to confine the problem by presenting it as Falun Gong issue and, at the same time, make the impression that the members of the movement were likely not mentally sound, that it was a sect which likely brainwashed its members, etc. There was even a diagnosis of 'qigong syndrome' which was used reflecting on the exercises practiced by Falun Gong.
 It was the unfair game aiming to avoid the political abuse of psychiatry from dominating the WPA agenda.

 In August 2002, the General Assembly was to take place during the next WPA World Congress in Yokohama.
 The issue of Chinese political abuse of psychiatry had been placed as one of the final items on the agenda of the General Assembly.
 When the issue was broached during the General Assembly, the exact nature of compromise came to light.
 In order to investigate the political abuse of psychiatry, the WPA would send an investigative mission to China.
 The visit was projected for the spring of 2003 in order to assure that one could present a report during the annual meeting of the British Royal College of Psychiatrists in June/July of that year and the Annual Meeting of the American Psychiatric Association in May of the same year.
 After the 2002 World Congress, the WPA Executive Committee's half-hearted attitude in Yokohama came to light: it was an omen of a longstanding policy of diversion and postponement.
 The 2003 investigative mission never took place, and when finally a visit to China did take place, this visit was more of scientific exchange.
 In the meantime, the political abuse of psychiatry persisted unabatedly, nevertheless the WPA did not seem to care.

+In August 2022, Safeguard Defenders issued an 85-page report on forced hospitalization in psychiatric hospitals between 2015 and 2021.
+Based on information from 144 cases, the report identifies 109 hospitals from 21 provinces in China, and documents repeated hospitalization of up to more than five times for victims.
+Some have spent around ten or more years inside.
+According to the report, victims are mostly petitioners and activists.